sebestyenmarton/runWindows11OnAnyPc-SourceCodes/readme.txt

 In this repository i write some source code thet help you to install windows11pro in any PC.

-Install windows 11 with pendrive and when install itt and not work, press on the keyboard:
+Install windows 11 pro with pendrive and when install itt and not work, press on the keyboard:

   shift + F10